crossplane/crossplane/design/design-doc-terraform-code-generation.md

 From the three options listed, interacting with Terraform CLI via HCL will get us faster to the finish line and will open up less bug surface.
-The main driver of this decision is the simplicity of the workflow, i.e. there will be very few places where we'd have to interact with Terraform Go structs, which are not designed for such interaction.
+The main driver of this decision is the simplicity of the workflow, i.e. there will be very few places where we'd have to interact with Terraform Go structs and reimplement what's already there.

+Note that schema generation is not affected by our decision of at what layer we will interact with Terraform at runtime; the resulting CRDs will be same with maybe quite small differences.

 ### Schema Generation